Karnikhil90/FileOrganizer/README.md

-# FileOrganizer -v2.1
+# FileOrganizer - v2.2

 ## What does it do?

-FileOrganizer is a command-line tool designed to help you manage and organize your files efficiently.
+**FileOrganizer** is a command-line tool designed to help you manage and organize your files efficiently.
 Whether you need to sort files by type, move them to different directories, or clean up your file system, FileOrganizer provides a simple yet powerful set of commands to streamline these tasks.

+---

 <p align="center">
 <em>Before running FileOrganizer</em>